n8n-io/n8n-docs/docs/integrations/builtin/credentials/beeminder.md

 ## Using API User Token

-To configure the Beeminder credential, you'll need:
+To configure this credential, you'll need:

 - A **User** name
 - A personal **Auth Token** for that user.
 Generate this using either method below: